Cincinnati apprenticeship programs require few qualifications and offer hands-on vocational training.

-A lot of industries are unable to stay in local communities, because they can’t fill jobs.
+A lot of industries are unable to stay in local communities because they can’t fill jobs.
 For years, parents and high schools have pushed 4-year colleges onto their children and students, but what about trades?
-Manufacturing, electrical and construction industries are constantly looking for qualified people to fill open positions that allow growth in the company, financial stability and do not require a college degree.
+Manufacturing, electrical, construction, information technology and healthcare industries are constantly looking for qualified people to fill open positions that allow growth in the company, financial stability and do not require a college degree.
 Cincinnati apprenticeship programs help fill those positions.

 Emsi reports job seekers looking for good places to launch their careers should consider three areas in particular: arts, skilled trades, and sciences.
 Below is a list Cincinnati apprenticeship programs that not only teach you a trade but lead you to financial stability.
 The information in this article is as current as the publication date.
 Readers are encouraged to confirm the information prior to acting.